Bukassi600104/Basic-Estate-Security/.github/AWS_GITHUB_SETUP.md

-# GitHub → AWS deploy setup (OIDC)
+# GitHub → AWS provisioning setup (OIDC)

-This repo includes a GitHub Actions workflow to deploy to AWS (ECR + Terraform apply + optional ECS one-off migrations/seed).
+This repo includes a GitHub Actions workflow that **provisions the data/auth layer** used by the app when hosted on **AWS Amplify Hosting (Next.js SSR)**:

+- DynamoDB tables
+- Cognito User Pool + App Client
+- An IAM policy you attach to the Amplify SSR execution role

 ## 1) Create an AWS IAM Role for GitHub OIDC